What is a Personal Service Worker Supervisor?

 Personal Service Worker Supervisor Example Directly supervise and coordinate activities of personal service workers, such as flight attendants, hairdressers, or caddies.

-Life As a Personal Service Worker Supervisor: What Do They Do?
+Daily Life Of a Personal Service Worker Supervisor

 - Direct or coordinate the activities of workers, such as flight attendants, hotel staff, or hair stylists.